Roughness Index for Loss Landscapes of Neural Network Models of Partial Differential Equations: Numerical Results

 \end{remark}

-Lastly, we report the roughness index for the second set of parameters $\wt{\theta}_G$.
-Recall from Section \ref{ssec:secopt} that we validated $\theta_G$ and $\wt{\theta}_G$ are two different minimizers of $\JG$; $\theta_R$ and ${\theta}_G=\wt{\theta}_R$ are two different minimizers of $\JR$.
+Lastly, we report the RI for the second set of parameters $\wt{\theta}_G$.
+Recall that we validated $\theta_G$ and $\wt{\theta}_G$ are two different minimizers of $\JG$; $\theta_R$ and ${\theta}_G=\wt{\theta}_R$ are two different minimizers of $\JR$.
 We have reported the roughness index for $\theta_G$ and $\theta_R$ before.
-Table \ref{tab: Index compara 1d} adds the roughness indices of the DGM and DRM at all these three points.
-It shows that the roughness index of the DGM is almost equal for the DGM's two local minimizers and this is also true for the DRM's local minimizers.
+Table \ref{tab: Index compara 1d} adds the RI of the DGM and DRM at all these three points.
+It shows that the RI of the DGM is almost equal for the DGM's two local minimizers and this is also true for the DRM's local minimizers.
 And the roughness index of the DGM is indeed much smaller than the roughness index of the DRM, regardless of which minimizer of their own is investigated.
 We can not confirm that this holds for all local minimizers since it is not possible to explore all these minimizers.
-But we are inclined to believe the conjecture of a larger roughness index in the landscape of the DRM than in the DGM, when the ResNet is used.
+But we are inclined to the conjecture of a larger roughness index for the landscape of the DRM than the DGM, when the ResNet is used.